 Whilst under the Anti-Money Laundering Directive, the purpose of the centralised mechanisms on bank accounts is to improve the fight against money laundering and terrorist financing and access is limited to certain public authorities, the Directive on facilitating access to financial and other information extends the purpose of the use of the information in the central mechanisms to serious crime and the access rights to designated competent authorities.
 Finally, the specific domestic authorities having direct access to the national registries lies with the Member States operating the registries, but the Directive requires that these are "authorities competent for the prevention, detection, investigation or prosecution of criminal offences" and that they should at least include the AROs.
-Therefore, as set out in 2019 report on the interconnection of national centralised bank accounts registries, 115 the same authorities, which will be provided with direct access to the centralised mechanisms in accordance with the Anti-Money Laundering Directive and the Directive on facilitating access to financial and other information, will be provided with access to the interconnection platform.
+Therefore, as set out in 2019 report on the interconnection of national centralised bank accounts registries, 115 the same authorities, which will be provided with direct access to the centralised mechanisms in accordance with the Anti-Money Laundering Directive and the Directive on facilitating access to the interconnection platform.